B1ack5n1per/Osu-Player/README.txt

 # Osu-Player
-Run run.sh to start application
+Copy your songs folder from your osu folder into the root folder then run run.sh to start application